-National Glazed Spiral Ham Day is a food holiday observed annually on April 15.
+National Glazed Spiral Ham Day on April 15th each year celebrates an innovative and delicious food.
 This gourmet looking dish often found at a holiday feast, originated in the basement of Harry J. Hoenselaar.

 In 1952, the Detroit, Michigan entrepreneur patented not only his spiral slicer but the ham glaze as well.
 His innovative device made it possible for the entire bone-in ham to be sliced in one continuous and even spiral.
-The result was not only perfect for baking and serving.
-It was also a beautifully rendered main course.
+The result was not only perfect for baking but for serving, too.
+The resulting slices presented a beautiful main course meal.
 Then in 1957, Hoenselaar founded HoneyBaked Ham.

-Today, glazed spiral hams are available from a variety of sources as the patent expired in 1981, but we can thank Harry J. Hoenselaar for making them a possibility.
+Since the patent expired in 1981, many companies offer glazed spiral hams.
+However, we continue to thank Harry J. Hoenselaar for making them a possibility.

 Use #GlazedSpiralHamDay to post on social media.

 National Day Calendar continues to research the origins of this deli holiday.
 No matter how you slice it, though, it’s quite the tasty holiday.